-The Third Quarter 2012 C2ER Cost of Living Index shows that Houston has one of the lowest overall costs of living among the 29 metropolitan areas with more than 2 million residents.
-The same study also shows that Houston's overall after-taxes living costs are 9.2 percent below the nationwide average, largely due to affordable housing costs.
+The C2ER Cost of Living Index 2017 Annual Average shows that Houston has the fifth lowest overall cost of living among the nation’s 20 most populous metropolitan areas.
+The same study also shows that Houston's overall after-taxes living costs are 23 percent below the average for the 20 largest urban areas, largely due to affordable housing costs.

 Houston’s a great deal, and people are taking notice.
-For the fourth consecutive year, Houston ranked first in U-Haul’s annual national migration trend report, "The U-Haul 2012 Top 50 U.S. Destination Cities."
+For the eighth consecutive year, Houston ranked first in U-Haul’s annual national migration trend report, "The U-Haul 2017 Top 50 U.S. Destination Cities."

 Another major perk of life as a Houstonian is diverse and affordable real estate.
 From a modern loft downtown to a traditional, single-family home in the Woodlands, the greater Houston area offers a wide variety of housing options.
 There’s something for every age and stage in life and best of all, the price is right.

-In fact, according to the First Quarter 2013 C2ER Cost of Living Index, when compared to the 21 most populous metros, housing costs in Houston are 37.3 percent below average.
+In fact, according to the C2ER Cost of Living Index 2017 Annual Average, when compared to the 20 most populous metros, housing costs in Houston are 39.6 percent below average.